tiongjjyi/tp/docs/UserGuide.md

 * You can remove all the person’s tags by typing t/ without specifying any tags after.

 **Examples:**
-* `edit 1 c/CS1101S e/e0946283@u.nus.edu` Edits the course and email address of the 1st person to be CS1101S and e0946283@u.nus.edu respectively.
+* `edit 1 e/e0946283@u.nus.edu` Edits the course and email address of the 1st person to be CS1101S and e0946283@u.nus.edu respectively.
-* `edit 2 n/Alex Yeoh t/` Edits the name of the 2nd person to be Alex Yeoh and clears all existing tags.
+* `edit 2 n/Alex Yeoh t/good` Edits the name of the 2nd person to be Alex Yeoh and change the tag to GOOD.

 **Command succeeds:** Success message shown, student successfully edited and updated in database, change in GUI.